Modelling the domain in Sequent

 implemented

 .
 Before we can go any further, we need to think about what kind of Events we are interested in.
+What

-What do we want to know in this case?
+do we want to know in this case?
 When registering our very first Author

-Aggregate to ensure uniqueness of the usernames.
+keys will ensure uniqueness of the usernames.

 The test will read something like: